nLab algebraic variety

 Relation to schemes

 Of course, given a variety the corresponding scheme and variety have different sets of points; the points in common are the closed points of the scheme.
 The remaining points are the generic points of subvarieties.
+In fact, the associated scheme is the sobrification of the given variety (see Equivalence of categories with schemes).
 Generic points were often used, without proper foundations, in other language, already in the works of the Italian school.

 Some modern algebraic geometers mean, by varieties, objects of certain slightly bigger categories of relative SS-schemes of finite type (where SS is not necessarily SpeckSpec\,k for kk a field); typically they are required to be separated reduced SS-schemes of finite type.